 Root canal therapy is often the best way to preserve a natural tooth and prevent further damage to your smile.
 Dr. Brent Engelberg will save a natural tooth with root canal therapy whenever possible because it provides many benefits for long-term dental health.
 Once you lose the tooth root, the jawbone begins to deteriorate.
 A root canal helps to avoid this and preserve that tooth root.

-Root Canal Arlington Heights, IL
+Root Canal Treatment in Arlington Heights, IL

 The root canal procedure is similar to getting a dental filling.
 We begin by using a local anesthetic to numb the entire area around the infected tooth.
 If you have issues with dental anxiety or fear of the dentist, we offer sedation dentistry options to assist.
 These ensure that you stay calm and relaxed throughout the procedure.